circuithub/mail-listener/README.md

   port: 993, // imap port
   secure: true, // use secure connection
   mailbox: "INBOX", // mailbox to monitor
+  markSeen: true, // all fetched email willbe marked as seen and not fetched next time
   fetchUnreadOnStart: true // use it only if you want to get all unread email on lib start.
 Default is `false` });